Mesh Neural Networks for SE(3)-Equivariant Hemodynamics Estimation on the Artery Wall

-Data-driven estimation of hemodynamic fields on the artery wall requires large amounts of training data~\cite{ArzaniWang2022}.
-To learn how geometry and hemodynamic fields relate, the neural network needs access to a sufficiently large and representative dataset.
-In Sec.~\ref{subsec:steady}, we have quantified this requirement for GEM-GCN.
-Neural networks have previously been found to do well at interpolating, but poorly at extrapolating training data~\cite{ArzaniWang2022}.
+Data-driven estimation of hemodynamic fields on the artery wall \revvision{can be data-hungry}~\cite{ArzaniWang2022}.
+To learn how geometry and hemodynamic fields relate, the neural network needs access to a sufficiently large and representative dataset\revvision{, especially when factoring in patient-specific boundary conditions}.
+In Sec.~\ref{subsec:steady}, we have quantified this \revvision{data} requirement for GEM-GCN. \revvvision{While for large, superficial arteries, a personalised waveform can be obtained via phase-contrast MRI or Doppler ultrasound, in many practical scenarios, e.g. for smaller, deeper arteries, a personalised waveform is difficult to obtain in a non-invasive manner.
+To account for the latter, i}\revvision{n this study, we have reduced the degrees of freedom of our cardiovascular boundary conditions to a single value which we use to scale a template waveform. \revvvisionout{This was based on the assumption that in many practical scenarios, e.g. arteries that cannot be easily imaged with ultrasound, a personalised waveform is difficult to obtain in a non-invasive manner.} In theory, we could increase the dimensionality of the boundary condition if we have enough training data, e.g. by parametrising patient-specific waveforms by a polynomial or spline representation.
+Furthermore, if patient-specific\revvvision{, measured} boundary conditions\revvvision{, such as waveforms and blood pressure,} are available, our neural networks can be trained with a parametrisation of these.
+Finding the optimal balance between complexity of the boundary condition and generalisation capabilities of the neural network is specific to the application and data availability.
+Studying this trade-off is an interesting direction for future research.} Neural networks have previously been found to do well at interpolating, but poorly at extrapolating training data~\cite{ArzaniWang2022}.